Too Many Dates

 "Actually I don't know Harry, since I'm a girl.
 We usually don't do the actual asking," Hermione pointed out.

 "I've been asked by several girls by now actually, yet every time Ron was there to say no for me, figuring that I could do so much better.
-Now I feel rather guilty for doing that, since I imagine the courage they must have had to actually ask me."
+Now I feel rather guilty for doing that, since I imagine the courage they must have had to actually ask me.
+I can totally understand that better now."

 "Well Ron has never been good when it comes to women," Hermione answered, sounding somewhat annoyed even as she said it.